 Epichlorohydrin / Prepolymers and Diglycidyl Ether:

 Tip: The products available on the market differ significantly in their toxicity.
-Products that are generally used by DIY and craftsmen are less harmful than so-called industrial products.
-This often contains considerably more toxic substances because it can be assumed that they are processed in industry in isolated rooms with an extraction mechanism.
+Products that are generally used in DIY and by craftsmen are less harmful than so-called industrial products.
+These often contain considerably more toxic substances because it is assumed that they are processed in factories in isolated rooms with an extraction mechanism.
 At this point it becomes clear that savings should not be made at the wrong end in the interests of health protection and quality.
 After all, the more harmful industrial goods are considerably cheaper than products for do-it-yourselfers.

 Get Food Safe Epoxy with Bisphenol A

-However, we see it; the fear of BPA’s effects on the body have put us in a constant state of strife.
+However we see it, the fear of BPA’s effects on the body have put us in a constant state of conflict.
 Therefore, we have decided to move ahead in this section by believing that the health concerns have to be taken care of, and epoxy cannot be completely avoided.
 In this case, we recommend that you go for FDA-approved food-safe epoxy resins.
-Other than this, we are also coming to the rescue with some tips to help you keep safe from the effects of BPA in epoxy resin.
+Other than this, we are also helping out with some tips to help you keep safe from the effects of BPA in epoxy resin.

-BPA can adulterate the food, and no matter whatever is proven, this fact cannot be changed.
-In this case, the best solution is that epoxy is used for the areas where the container does not come in contact with food directly, and therefore, there is either little or no contact at all.
+BPA can contaminate food, and no matter whatever is proven, this fact cannot be changed.
+In this case, the best solution is that epoxy is used for applications where the container does not come in contact with food directly, and therefore, there is either little or no contact at all.
 When using epoxy to glue parts together, none of it should be exposed and should be covered via overlapping.
 It should be impossible for the food and epoxy to break through the barriers and find their way to each other.
-This completely depends on your design, so be careful when you are formulating them for food safe epoxy.
+This completely depends on your design, so be careful when you are using them for food safe epoxy.

 2. Not to be used for storage

 If the containers are used for long-term storage, the BPA compound in the epoxy is bound to penetrate and spoil the food that is being stored.
 It is suggested that those food containers which are lined with epoxy should be used only for a short period.
-This way, the time they share reduces to a large extent, and you can save ourselves from the possible contamination of your body.
-That is why epoxy resin has not been eradicated when it comes to food.
+This way, the time they are in contact is reduced to a large extent, and you can save yourself from the possible contamination of your body.
+That is why the use of epoxy resin has not been eradicated when it comes to food.
 The best kind of use is with kitchen surfaces, but even for containers, using it temporarily is not a huge problem.

 3. The epoxy mixture has to be measured and mixed with accuracy (1:1)

-You should know the epoxy resin engages in a reaction of polymerization while you combine the two parts, and this can serve as a boom when it comes to reducing the effects of BPA.
-This becomes vital information in this case as the hardener and the epoxy both let go of their contaminants and reduce the chance of spoiling the food.
+You should know that epoxy resin engages in a reaction of polymerization while you combine the two parts, and this can serve as a positive when it comes to reducing the effects of BPA.
+What is vital to know in this case is that the hardener and the epoxy both release their contaminants and reduce the chance of spoiling the food.

-Artists or craftsmen who have been using epoxy must have the habit of measuring the two with high accuracy, and this can save them from the possible hazardous relationship between food and epoxy.
-You also save up on your ingredients this way and post that your health.
+Artists or craftsmen who have been using epoxy must make a habit of measuring the two with high accuracy, and this can save them from the possible hazardous relationship between food and epoxy.
+You also save up on your ingredients this way and, by extension, also on your health.
 So try and be as accurate as you can.

-Generally, all manufacturers of epoxy always resort to specific instructions regarding the mixing and curing.
+Generally, all manufacturers of epoxy always give specific instructions regarding the mixing and curing.
 Even though the hardening happens in less time, the complete procedure might take more than a day.
-When the epoxy is fully cured, only then it should be used.
-Otherwise, you give way to the direct mixing of food and epoxy through leaching.
+Only when the epoxy is fully cured, should it be used.
+Otherwise, you create the possibility of the direct mixing of food and epoxy through leaching.
 So we suggest that it becomes a polymer completely before use.

-If you have any questions about food safety and toxicity of the resin you use, it is best to contact the manufacturer directly.
-As a rule, the manufacturer provides the safety data sheets of his products on his website.
-Here you can find out exactly how the ingredients of a particular casting resin are classified.
+If you have any questions about food safety and the toxicity of the resin you use, it is best to contact the manufacturer directly.
+As a rule, the manufacturer provides the safety data sheets of its products on its website.
+There you can find out exactly how the ingredients of a particular casting resin are classified.
 The label for hazardous substances is just as informative.
 If in doubt, it is often worth calling the company itself or the customer hotline to clarify further questions.